ferriosh-7/world-explorer-challenge/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- Expo CLI
+- React Native CLI
-- iOS Simulator (for iOS development)
+- Xcode (for iOS development)
 - Android Studio (for Android development)
+- CocoaPods (for iOS dependencies)

 ### Installation